dimkr/nss-tls/README.md

 nss-tlsd monitors the chosen configuration file for changes and deletion, so changes are applied without having to restart nss-tlsd.

-Alternatively, when building nss-tls, use the "resolvers" build option:
+To change the server selection in the default configuration file created at build time, use the "resolvers" build option:

     meson configure -Dresolvers=cloudflare-dns.com/dns-query